Type something to search...

 Understanding Audiograms

-An audiogram is a short-form video that visually represents audio content.
+1. Definition and Explanation An audiogram is a short-form video that visually represents audio content.
 It is typically used to promote podcasts on social media.
 Audiograms combine a static or branded image, audio waveform, and captions to make audio content more engaging and accessible.
 They allow podcasts to be shared on platforms that only support video formats.
-Learn how to generate an Audio Waveform using Recast Studio.
+Learn how to generate an audio waveform using Recast Studio’s Sound Wave Generator.

 Audiograms are created by selecting a podcast snippet, overlaying it with waveforms and captions, and customizing visuals for branding.
 These can be easily shared across platforms like Instagram, Twitter, and Facebook.